ulfschneider/breakdown/README.md

 Open an issue inside of JIRA by <kbd>CMD-MOUSECLICK</kbd> on the issue key.

+### Create and modify issues

-New JIRA issues can be created inside of the Atom editor and subsequently be pushed to JIRA.
+JIRA issues can be created and modified inside of the Atom editor.
 It´s always one issue per line.
-Each new issue must contain at least the JIRA issuetype and the summary.
+A new issue must contain at least the JIRA issuetype and the summary.
+The changes need to be pushed to JIRA to be effective.

 In the following example a new epic is created, containing a new story which again contains a new sub-task:

 ```
 Epic This will become a new epic